 The experimental procedure followed the general procedure used by Maxwell and Huff (2021).
 All participants completed the study individually on computers using E-Prime 3 software (Psychology Software Tools, Pittsburgh, PA).
 Participants were randomly assigned to one of the three encoding groups.
 For each study group, participants were instructed that they would study a series of cue-target word pairs and that their memory for the target word in these pairs would be tested later with the cue word present.
 The cue word was always presented on the left and the target on the right.
 Participants were instructed to rate (via JOL) how likely they were to remember the target word if they were only presented with the cue at test.
 JOL ratings were made using a 0 to 100 scale, with 0 being “I am certain I WILL NOT REMEMBER the word pair” and 100 being “I am certain I WILL REMEMBER the word pair.”
 Participants were instructed to use the full range of the scale to help reduce anchoring at points on the scale.

 For the read group, participants were instructed to study the word pairs by reading them silently to themselves.
 For the relational group, participants were instructed to study the word pairs by thinking about how the pair of words were related to each other.
 Relational participants were similarly given the example of the word pair “Cat-Turtle” and were instructed to think about how cats and turtles are both animals and can both be pets.
 For the item-specific group, participants were instructed to study the word pairs by thinking about how the words in each pair were unique with the example that for the pair “Cat-Turtle”, participants might think about how cats have fur, but turtles have shells and how cats are mammals, but turtles are reptiles.
 Item-specific and relational groups similarly completed encoding tasks silently.
 Participants only saw one type of task instruction.
 After receiving the encoding instructions, participants completed a ten-word practice set using their assigned encoding task.
-Following completion of the practice trials, participants were required to describe their study strategy to the experimenter in their own words prior to starting the experiment.
+Following completion of the practice trials, participants were required to describe their study strategy to the experimenter in their own words before starting the experiment.
 Participants were then given their first block of word pairs to study at their own pace and provided their JOL ratings while the word pair was displayed.
 Finally, after studying half of the pairs, participants were presented with a quick reminder to use their respective encoding strategy.

 Following the first study list, participants completed an arithmetic filler task for 2 min followed by a cued-recall test in which only the cue word was presented and participants were tasked with providing the target word from memory.
 Participants were encouraged not to leave test answers blank and to try their best to retrieve the target word from memory.
 After the first cued-recall test was finished, participants completed a second study/test block using the same encoding instructions as the first.
 Once participants completed the second study/test block, they were debriefed and granted participation credit.
 Participants typically completed the experiment in under 1 hour.